 My current bedroom features a rotating collection of custom pillows.

-I made this little embroidered pillow from a piece that my mother had made and framed many years ago.
+I made this little embroidered pillow from an embroidered piece that my mother had made and framed many years ago.
 It’s found new life as a decorative pillow.
 Sometimes it’s on my bed, sometimes it’s in my living room.

 So, what are your thoughts on custom pillows – still popular?
 Or like window treatments, have been become more paired down, fewer trims – almost more utilitarian?
 My personal thought is that if you love a little froufrou, I say go for it.
 If you prefer something with a little color but more utilitarian – that’s fine too!
 It’s such a great way to personalize a space, add color to a neutral sofa or chair and they can be easily swapped out seasonally for a relatively inexpensive change.